howdyai/botkit/docs/provisioning/slack-events-api.md

 # Configure Botkit and the Slack Events API

-Building a bot with Botkit and the Slack Events API gives you access to all of the best tools and options available to createe a feature-rich bot for Slack.
+Building a bot with Botkit and the Slack Events API gives you access to all of the best tools and options available to create a feature-rich bot for Slack.

 In order to get everything set up, you will need to configure a new Slack App inside the [Slack Developer Portal](http://api.slack.com/apps), and at the same time, configure a [Botkit-powered bot](http://botkit.ai).
 It only takes a few moments, but there are a bunch of steps, so follow these instructions carefully.